 As with the components, there are three basic steps to formulating a spagyric remedy:

 Practitioners extract the essential oil of the plant with vapor (or “sulphur”) and ferment the remainder of the plant and extract the “mercurious” by distilling the alcohol.
-The “sal” is produced by extracting the mineral components of the plant and then added to (or reunified with) the tincture.
+The “sal” is produced by extracting the mineral components of the plant and then added to (or reunified with) the formula.